Augsbury/North Country Scholarship

 Who is named an Augsbury/North Country Scholar?

-Please visit the link provided to you by the Office of Admissions and complete the form for each student you would like to nominate who meets the above criteria.
-The counselor nomination form will close at the end of the day on Wednesday, December 1.
+Please visit the link provided to you by the Office of Admissions and complete the form for each student you would like to nominate who meet the above criteria.
+The counselor nomination form will close at the end of the day on December 1.